learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

    display the structured and styled content

-Recalling our biology metaphor, adding elements, removing elements, changing elements in the DOM changes what you see in the browser screen.
-We'll explore this in a later lesson.
+Recalling our biology metaphor, adding elements, removing elements, changing elements in the DOM (the DNA) changes what you see in the browser screen.

-## Identify the DOM as JavaScript _objects_
+## Identify the DOM as Accessed By JavaScript _objects_

 Recall that JavaScript is Object-Oriented.
 The DOM is available inside Chrome through two _variables_: `window` and `document`.